 Lancing College and the Prep schools fully recognise their responsibilities for safeguarding and child protection and that every child has the right to protection from abuse and exploitation.
 We maintain an environment where children feel secure, are encouraged to talk, and are listened to.
 We ensure children know that there are adults in the school whom they can approach if they are worried.
 We have included opportunities in the PSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse.

-Guidelines on this can be found by clicking here.
+Resources for parents on this can be found by clicking here.